 Michelle Prince, global head of learning and development at Randstad, is a strategic human resources executive with expertise in leadership development, employee engagement, organizational design and effectiveness, career development, and innovative learning techniques.

 She shares with us her passion and what it took to get where she is today.

-Brooke Lazar: What sparked your interest in the role you serve, and how did your background lend itself to this position?
+Brooke Lazar (BL): What sparked your interest in the role you serve, and how did your background lend itself to this position?

-For the past thirty years, I was an HR business partner, and I also worked in compensation, benefits, and talent acquisition.
-Those positions were great, but in the last ten years, I've found that talent management space is most rewarding.
+For the past 30 years, I was an HR business partner, and I also worked in compensation, benefits, and talent acquisition.
+Those positions were great, but in the last 10 years, I've found that talent management space is most rewarding.
 Being able to develop great leaders and manage teams effectively directly impacts the organizational productivity, engagement, and employer branding.